 When running servedat on the command line with no home directory specified on the command line and no HomeDir set, the current working directory "." will be used.

 When running servedat by double clicking the executable in Windows, with no HomeDir set, the folder containing servedat will be used.
-In Mac OS X, the home directory of the user double clicking servedat will be used.
+In macOS, the home directory of the user double clicking servedat will be used.

 Windows Service Default

 When installed as a Windows service and HomeDir is not set, the "common documents folder" will be used.
-In Windows XP this is usually "C:\Documents and Settings\All Users\Documents.
-In Vista or Windows 7 this is usually "C:\Users\Public\Documents"
+In Windows 7 and later this is usually "C:\Users\Public\Documents"

-It is best to specify the home directory by using SysAuth, or an AuthFile.
-If all users in SysAuth and AuthFile have valid home directories specified, then the Default Home will never be used.
+If all users have valid home directories specified, either in the system database or AuthFile, then the Default Home will never be used.